larnin/Spectrum/README.md

 ### Installation
 Please refer to [this Wiki](https://github.com/Ciastex/Spectrum/wiki/Installing-Spectrum) page about Spectrum installation process.

+### Reporting a Bug
+Please refer to [this Wiki](https://github.com/Ciastex/Spectrum/wiki/Reporting-a-bug) page on how to make a good bug report.

 ### Building Spectrum
 Please refer to [this Wiki](https://github.com/Ciastex/Spectrum/wiki/Building-Spectrum-from-source) page on building Spectrum from source.